-3.3.2 "Monitoring Workshops"
+3.3.2 Monitoring Workshops

-A series of "Monitoring Workshops" were held to gather new ideas and perspectives about changes in the indicators defined from the pilot project.
+A series of monitoring workshops were held to gather new ideas and perspectives about changes in the indicators defined from the pilot project.
 These were the primary mechanisms for interpreting and evaluating the results generated during each cycle of the study.
 These workshops also provided opportunities for community members to reflect on results already collected during Cycles One-Seven.
 The overall aim was to involve community members in an open-ended discussion about any changes taking place in the community, consider why those changes are taking place and consider the opportunities for maximizing benefits and mitigating negative effects.

-The workshops used the impact hypotheses illustrated in Figures 3-7 as guides for discussion during the monitoring workshops.
+The workshops used the impact hypotheses illustrated in Figures 41-59 as guides for discussion during the monitoring workshops.
 Workshops were organized according to the themes of self-government, healing and cultural preservation.
-During the months of May-August, four two-day workshops were conducted with different groups in the community including elders, adults, youth as well as local agencies and the leadership.
-The impact hypotheses were presented narratively (e.g. How do you think more mining activity will change how much traditional food people eat?
-Will employees and their families be affected?) to those participating in the workshops and assumptions in the hypotheses were verified or amended.
-(See Section - 3-7).9
+During the months of May-August each year, workshops were conducted with different groups in the community including elders, adults, youth as well as local agencies and the leadership.
+Specific groups and organizations targeted for monitoring workshops include: